What is the definition and difference between Allergy and Intolerance?

 Do food items need to be in your system for the lab to detect an intolerance?

 Our hair stores DNA type information that gives valuable information pertaining to the cellular changes that would occur within our bodies secondary to exposure to certain allergens.
 Therefore, if you have never eaten a particular item, it may still show up on your report.
+In addition, an overconsumption of a particular item can also register as an intolerance.

 What is your liability to the test?